Puma is back in the NBA shoe game and counting on players like LaMelo Ball and Deandre Ayton

 “I always wanted to be different,” the Phoenix Suns center said.
 “Just actually picking the brand, it’s almost like picking a tattoo, it’s something personal to me.

 “It’s a statement.
-People are watching and it’s a lot of haters out there.
+People are watching, and it’s a lot of haters out there.
 A lot of doubt.
 Puma is a brand where we don’t care.
 We’re the next hot thing coming.
 And with the players and the people they have around us and the people we’re meeting and the people they’re recruiting, this thing can only go bigger.”

 That 2018 draft was the official return to the performance basketball marketplace for a Puma brand that had been out of the game for decades.
 The company returned with a bang and signed five of the top 16 picks including Ayton, Marvin Bagley at No. 2 overall, Kevin Knox (No. 9), Michael Porter Jr. (No. 14) and Zhaire Smith (No. 16).
 Two years later, Puma could have another No. 1 overall pick and, arguably, the most recognizable name in Wednesday’s draft in 19-year-old LaMelo Ball.

-“Basically, we had a reboot plan,” said Adam Petrick, Puma Global Director of Brand and Marketing.
+“Basically, we had a reboot plan,” said Adam Petrick, Puma’s global director of brand and marketing.
 “My job was to think about how we could reignite the brand and really kind of just come back stronger than ever and be the Puma that we wanted to be.
-And a lot of that had to do with really refocusing on sports in general and saying, let's recognize the fact that we are a sporting goods brand, or sports brand inherently.
+And a lot of that had to do with really refocusing on sports in general and saying, let’s recognize the fact that we are a sporting goods brand, or sports brand inherently.
 We have 70 years of history in the sports category.
 And to ignore that is just kind of a waste.”

 The directive came in 2013 from new CEO Bjorn Gulden.
 Puma had been in the performance basketball market starting in the 1970s with Walt “Clyde” Frazier’s signature shoe and grew a roster that included Isiah Thomas, Ralph Sampson, Vince Carter and others over the years.
-The company faded out of the basketball market in the United States, but remained a huge player in soccer, track and field, golf and racing around the world.
-A “culture first” approach was developed and partnerships with entertainers were established.
+The company faded out of the basketball market in the United States, but remained a huge player around the world in soccer, track and field, golf and racing.
+A culture-first approach was developed and partnerships with entertainers were established.

 A five-year plan began with the decision to focus on basketball.
 The company knew it wasn’t Nike or Adidas and, therefore, should do things a bit differently.